Narasimhat/AmrithaNobelCoach/README_UPDATE.md

-# Nobel Coach — Upgrade Pack
+# The Silent Room — Upgrade Pack
 This pack helps you apply the UX/AI upgrades we discussed to your existing Streamlit app.

 ## Files included